Atemu/Polardroid/README.md

 In order to "boot" into regular Android again, you can simply `adb reboot` or command Android to `start` again.

+## Reverse shell

+In order to perform the backup, you need to be able to connect to the machine on which the backup will be stored.
+With borg, this is typically achieved via SSH.

+The device in its current state is not capable of making arbitrary connections on its own.
+For this reason, polardroid offers a reverse shell tunnel with which the device is able to connect to your host computer with which you access the device.
+You can activate it using `polardroid rsh up` after having installed the polardroid environment.
+This will run a local ssh daemon that only trusts an ephemeral key that is put on the device.

 ## Performing the backup

 Once you are inside the installed nix environment, you can perform the backup using `polardroid-borg`.
 It will back up to the Borg repository that you have configured.